Does Eating Breakfast Boost Your Metabolism? What Research Shows

 • Consistency with whatever pattern works for you

 If you enjoy breakfast, eat it.
-If you prefer to skip it, that's fine too.
-Your metabolism doesn't care either way.
+If you prefer to skip it, that's fine.
+Your metabolism doesn't care.

 Stop feeling guilty about skipping breakfast.
-And stop forcing yourself to eat if you're not hungry just because you heard it's "important."
+And stop forcing food down in the morning just because someone told you it was "important."

 Plan your daily macros